Ismael76/GoogleClone/README.md

 ### Usage

 Having opened the homepage, the user should see several options to access - as does Google.
-However, for the purpose of this paper only the `Google Search` and `I'm feeling lucky` buttons functionality will be addressed.
+However, for the purpose of this project only the `Google Search` and `I'm feeling lucky` button functionalities will be addressed.

 In case the user selected the `Google Search` button, then the user should be redirected to a new page.
-The new page will present several results in a Google list of results format.
+The new page will present several results in a Google list of results format from an API created by us.
 Thus, several of the items in the list can be accesed, and will redirect the user accordingly.

-In case the user wishes to selected the `Google Search` button, the user must give an input to the text area with any of the following terms: facebook, reddit, amazon, sky, youtube, netflix, microsoft, github, steam, instagram.
+In case the user wishes to select the `I'm Feeling Lucky` button, the user must give an input to the text area with any of the following terms: facebook, reddit, amazon, sky, youtube, netflix, microsoft, github, steam, instagram.
 Then, the user should be redirected to a new page that will display the result as an item in a Google list of results format.
-However, if no input was given, then the user will be prompted with an informative message.
+However, if no input is given, then the user will be prompted with an informative message.
 </br>

-Note!
-Google list of results is taken with the following template
+Note: Google list of results is created with the following template:

 - url
 - title